Investing during market volatility

 - Calculate your investment timeframe

 Your investment timeframe is how long you expect your money to remain invested in your super or retirement account.
-It helps to think about when you plan to retire, and once you’re retired, how long you might need your money to last. - Assess the level of risk you are comfortable with when investing
+It helps to consider when you plan to retire, and how long you may need a retirement income for. - Assess the level of risk you are comfortable with when investing

-Investment risk is the chance that your investment return will be different from what you expected.
+Investment risk is the chance that your investment return will differ from what you expected.
 Generally, the longer your investment timeframe, the greater the risk you can take.
-Assets like Shares and Property are considered high risk investments as they can yield high returns but also experience greater fluctuations.
-On the other hand, assets such as Cash and Fixed Interest are considered low risk investments as the fluctuations are minimal, but the expected returns are also lower. - Choose an appropriate investment plan
+Assets like Shares and Property are considered high risk investments as they can yield high returns, but also experience greater fluctuations.
+In contrast, assets such as Cash and Fixed Interest are considered low-risk investments as fluctuations are minimal, but the expected returns are also lower. - Choose an appropriate investment option

 Think carefully before making changes to your super or investments, as fluctuations in the market are a normal part of an investment cycle.